ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

 There are three passwords you need to stablish for your PostgreSQL users.

 - The PostgreSQL superuser's password.
-- The Gitea database user's password.
+- The Forgejo database user's password.
 - The Prometheus metrics exporter user's password.

 Put them all as variables in the same properties file, to be loaded later as variables of a `Secret` resource: